danielholmes839/OC-Transpo-GraphQL/README.md

 - Fields were renamed to be more accurate and to match what was being used in the rest of the GraphQL API.
 Irellevant or unusable fields were removed.

-- All the other benefits of a GraphQL API such selecting specific fields, type checking, self documenting schema, and getting all your data in 1 request
+- All the other benefits of a GraphQL API such as selecting specific fields, type checking, self documenting schema, and getting all your data in 1 request

 ## Schema